Kuikku Bouei Overview

 You should not make the false assumption that somehow the Sandan version is a more advanced or better version than the Shodan version.
 These Kata are intended to demonstrate, in part, that you have options in almost any situation.
 When minimum force is required, that is all that should be used.
 When you have no choice, you may need to employ other options.
 If anything, the Shodan version could be considered the more advanced version of these Kata.
 Avoid thinking that more destruction is somehow better.

-I once had a student ask me if these Kata weren’t in fact just a sneaky way to include self-defense techniques in the Tensoku Ryu curriculum.
-Well, in fact, that is partially correct.
+I once had a student ask me if these Kata weren’t just a sneaky way to include self-defense techniques in the Tensoku Ryu curriculum.
+Well, that is partially correct.
 But it is only part of the purpose for these Kata.

 But let’s explore the idea of techniques a bit more because, as you will discover, it is quite relevant to these three forms.
 Within Tensoku Ryu we do not formally teach or require that students learn specific self-defense techniques.
 Tensoku Ryu is an art based on concepts and patterns of movement rather than on planned movements to be employed in common scenarios.
 We do not disparage techniques, but we have a different learning model that we generally employ.